suusanp/stealth-health/m5/prototype.md

 #### Evaluation of Expo's Privacy Policies and Open-Source Nature

 Expo seems to be committed to privacy, on its website it showcases its GDPR, CCPA, and Privacy Shield compliance, it says to be responsibly handling both developer and end-user data.
-We read through their Privacy Policy, updated on June 22nd, 2022, and their further explained privacy exposition dated February 7th, 2020.
+We examined their Privacy Policy (updated on June 22nd, 2022) and their privacy exposition (dated February 7th, 2020).

 - **Data Collection and Use**: "When you create an account on Expo or use our tools and services, we collect data including your name, email, and, if you enable paid services, your billing information...
 This data helps us make decisions about our products and services, in addition to allowing us to deliver satisfactory user experiences."
 (Expo, Privacy Policy [^6])